isabella232/ckanext-unhcr/docs/kobo.md

 Once you start the import process you will see the regular _new dataset_ form but some field will be preloaded.
-The _Original ID_ field will be filled with the KoBo ID for this survey.
+The _Original ID_ field will be filled with the KoBoToolbox ID for this survey.

 ![kobo import form](imgs/kobo-import-form.png)